scottkenanderson/advent-of-code-2025/README.md

 ## Adding a New Day

-When a new challenge drops, Scott can run:
+When a new challenge drops, I can run:
 ```bash
 npm run new-day
 ```